KNU-CD2/.github/profile/README.md

 <br/>

 ## Blogs
-We create a blog and poste how to overcome the challenges, especially security settings, faced by developing the system.
+We create a blog and post how to overcome the challenges, especially security settings, faced by developing the system.
 We think this can contribute a little bit to the open-source ecosystem.

 [Here is the blog link.](https://knu-cd2.github.io/blog/)